 Imagine a Venn Diagram, of 3 intersecting circles, that include your top 3 interests.
 Then make up some things that would fit in the middle (intersection) of that diagram.
 Make it a brainstorm and enjoy it.

 I’ve done this brainstorming for myself and I’ve done it with my clients.
 It’s fun.
-(I get to use my love of generating ideas in my work as a career and business coach.)
+(I get to use my love of generating ideas in my work as a career and business coach.
+I found a path to use this strength.
+Yay.)

 For instance, maybe you’re interested in: 1) health/wellness, 2) leadership, and 3) environmental concerns.
 One thing at that intersection could be working for a wellness-related organization, as a leader who is helping them be more environmentally responsible, or to go organic with the products.
 And that’s just two of many things that could fit at that intersection.

 For me, I have wondered how to wed my interests in: 1) helping people enjoy meaningful work, 2) social justice, and 3) coaching.
-One way I’ve brought these together is to coach people who want to have a bigger impact in their work.
+One way I’ve brought these together is to coach people who want to have a bigger impact through their work.
 Another way is to offer ways of helping people in more affordable ways.
-Again, that’s just two of many ways to bring them together.
+Again, that’s just two of many ways to bring these interests together.

 I have found that bringing my interests together is actually clarifying and energizing.
 I’ve felt more focused and more excited, not scattered.